 Spencer: No. The cops.
 I broke out of a mental institution.
 Weren't you listening?

-In "The Hunter," Beck keeps whining and complaining about Michael's plan to keep them alive.
+- In 3x06 ("The Hunter"), Beck keeps whining and complaining about Michael's plan to keep them alive.
 Finally, when Michael asks for his shoelaces, he's had enough.
 He pulls a gun.
 "Why don't we listen to the guy with the gun for a change?"
 So Michael grabs his gun and points at back at him.
-"OK.
+"Okay.
 Now give me your shoelaces."

-If the assassination attempt in "Shot In The Dark", doesn't make you laugh, the ending will.
+- If the assassination attempt in 3x07 ("Shot In The Dark"), doesn't make you laugh, the ending will.
 In an attempt to convince their target, Erik Luna, that someone's trying to kill him so that he skips town, Michael and company rig themselves with squibs (the Hollywood method of faking bullet wounds) and pretend to get shot to death by unseen assassins.
 Each oversells the "death" in different, hilarious ways.
 There's also the earlier "parking lot" scene, where they turn the lights off and on, block Luna's cell phone reception, and generally have him peeing his pants in terror.

-In 3x13, Larry shows up again, having gotten Michael into more trouble.
+- In 3x13 ("Enemies Closer"), Larry (yes, Dead Larry) shows up again, having gotten Michael into more trouble.